Pan8732965/CSharp-Winform-Projects/BugAndProgress-Report.md

 **Can improve:**
 it can set the time in a paritcular windows.
 like press the set time btn and it will pop out a  windows to set time,instead of in a one form.

+### Date:2021/5/23

+**Bug:**
+1.if the custom size were set larger than 400,the red label will show up.But the red label won't show up.
+2.when change the size in the url mode,it will went wrong.
+3.can't save the file in the url mode.

+**Issue:**
+- why the function of the text and url need to be divided.

+**Important:**
+1.the beauty of the ui need to improve.
+2.the tab of the text and url is divided.But the function of some buttons are in sync with two tab.